Chiral spin channels in curved graphene $pn$ junctions: Effective 1D model

-The resonance condition, which is exact in the projected model~\eqref{effectiveHam}, holds with very good accuracy also in the full model~\eqref{ham}.
+The resonance condition, exact in the projected model~\eqref{effectiveHam}, holds with excellent accuracy also in the full model~\eqref{ham}.
 This is shown in Fig.~\ref{fig_two}, where for simplicity we set $\lambda_\text{KM}=0$.
 Here, we define the angular frequency $\omega_0$ as the expectation value $\langle \sigma_x/r \rangle_{\lambda_\text{R}=0}$ on the $j$-state closest to zero energy.
-From Fig.~\ref{fig_two}(a), we can see that it decreases as a function of the radius $R$ and presents a staircase behavior due to the discreteness of $j$.
+From Fig.~\ref{fig_two}(a), we can see that $\omega_0$ decreases as a function of the radius $R$ and presents a staircase behavior due to the discreteness of $j$.
 In Figs.~\ref{fig_two}(b)-(d), we show the expectation values of the perpendicular and radial components of the spin, $s_z$ and $s_r$, in the top and bottom $j$-states closest to zero energy for different sets of parameters.
 We observe that at the value of $\xi_0$ where the resonance condition $\omega_{\rm Z}=\frac{\omega_0}{2}$ is realized, $\langle s_z\rangle$ is almost zero, whereas $\langle s_r\rangle$ is close to $1$.
-The results in Fig.~\ref{fig_two} show an excellent agreement between the prediction of the projected model and the full quantum solution.
+The results in Fig.~\ref{fig_two} show an excellent agreement between the prediction of the projected model and the full solution.
 In particular, they confirm that the resonance condition is independent of the RSOC.
 The small discrepancies are due to the coupling of the zero modes to the higher LLs via the RSOC, neglected in the projected model.
-In the SM, we present additional results for the exact model, including~$\lambda_\text{KM}$~\cite{supplemental}.
+We present additional results, including the effect of~$\lambda_\text{KM}$, in the SM~\cite{supplemental}.